SBA 7(a) Business Acquisition: Complete Timeline & Process Guide for Sellers (2026)

 Week 1-2: File assigned to underwriter

-Once ALL documents are received (not before), the bank assigns the file to an underwriter.
-The underwriting process takes 1.5-3 weeks depending on bank backlog and time of year.
+Once ALL documents are received, the bank assigns the file to an underwriter.
+Not before.
+The underwriting process takes 1.5 to 3 weeks depending on bank backlog.

 What underwriting verifies:

-During underwriting: The underwriter may request additional documentation.
-Respond quickly—delays here extend the timeline.
+The underwriter may request additional documentation.
+Respond quickly.
+Delays here extend the timeline.

 Week 3-4: Credit committee approval

 Once underwriting is complete, the file goes to the credit committee for decision.
-This typically happens within 24-48 hours (sometimes same day).
+This typically happens within 24 to 48 hours.
+Sometimes same day.

 Your job: Respond to any follow-up questions immediately.
 The faster the underwriter gets answers, the faster they can finish.